Yilmaz4/perspective.py/CONTRIBUTING.md

 I'm currently looking forward for updates on Perspective API, such as the context thing and some new attributes.
 I still haven't fully understood the capabilities of Perspective API; so if you've, it would be great if you share it with me!
 As far as I know, you can currently only get score values for text.
 And if I didn't make a mistake in the code, experimental versions of production-ready attributes do NOT support any languages.
 Please correct me if I'm wrong.

 That's all I can say about contributing to this project.
-I hope you liked this project and would like to improve it more :).
+I hope you liked this project and would like to improve it more.